 A honey bee colony operates like a well-structured society composed of a single queen, hundreds of drones, and thousands of worker bees.
 Each group of bees plays a specific role that contributes to the survival and productivity of the colony.

-1. The queen, the only fertile female, is the mother of all bees in the colony.
+- The queen, the only fertile female, is the mother of all bees in the colony.
 Her primary job is to lay eggs, sometimes thousands in a single day, ensuring the colony’s future.

 How do Worker Bees Turn Nectar into Honey?

 Worker bees collect nectar, a sweet liquid from flowers, and store it in their two stomachs, one of which is the honey stomach.
 Enzymes in the bee’s stomach begin to break down the complex sugars of the nectar into simpler sugars.
-This process is called inversion, making the sugars less likely to crystallize.
-Once they return to the hive, they regurgitate the nectar for other worker bees (house bees) to ingest and further break down.
+This process is called inversion, making the sugars less likely to crystallise.
+Once they return to the hive, they regurgitate the nectar for other worker bees (also known as house bees) to ingest and further break down.
 The bees then store this partially digested nectar in the honeycomb cells.
 They also move their wings to evaporate water, thickening the nectar.
 The nectar becomes honey once the water content is reduced to around 17%.
 The bees then seal the honeycomb cell with a wax cap to preserve the honey for later consumption.

 How Many Species of Honey Bees Exist In the World?